Parrots’ droppings reveal important information about their diet, health, and well-being.

 - Kidney disease

-It depends on what the parrot is producing when it goes to the toilet.
+It largely depends on what the parrot is producing when it poops.
 You can also tell by the ratio of the poop – whether it’s producing more feces, urine, or urates.

 Why Has My Parrot Stopped Pooping?

-If your parrot isn’t pooping or has a hard time pooping, it may have a blockage due to an egg (if it’s a female) or something in its gastrointestinal tract.
+If a parrot isn’t pooping or has a hard time pooping, it may have a blockage due to an egg (dystocia) or something obstructing its gastrointestinal tract.

 Parrot Has Watery Poop

-If there’s more urine than normal, that could mean that your parrot:
+If there’s more urine than normal, this could mean that a parrot:

 - Is drinking excessively